 FEDERAL PARENT LOAN FOR UNDERGRADUATE STUDENTS (FPLUS): This program provides additional loan funds for student's educational expenses.
 Parents of dependent students may borrow up to the calculated cost of attendance minus other student aid, for their child from the FPLUS program.
-The interest rate on FPLUS loans fixed at 8.5% as of July 1, 2006.
 Interest begins to accrue upon disbursement of the fund.